entando/entando-docs/vuepress/docs/next/docs/curate/troubleshooting-guide.md

 ```
 ent k logs -f YOUR-PODNAME-7f74757f97-xnlbn -n YOUR-NAMESPACE
 ```
 Note the `-f` flag is optional and used to follow the logs for debugging purposes.
-The -n flag is also optional if ent has a profile configured.
+The namespace (-n) is also optional if ent has a profile configured.

 ## ERROR - File not found in bundle
 **Installation fails because a file has not been found in the bundle**